Parents of adult children with disabilities fill housing gap

 Former NFL quarterback Kurt Warner and his wife launched Treasure House, a residential community for young adults with cognitive and developmental disabilities.
 Its first resident was their son, Zack.
 First Place-Phoenix, a 55-unit apartment complex for adults with autism was sparked by the founder looking for a place for her son.

-The Luna Azul complex is comprised of 14 two- and three-bedroom homes.
+The Luna Azul complex is comprised of 14 two- and three-bedroom homes with another 16 planned.
 Prices range from around $400,000 to more than $500,000.
 Anyone can move in, but there is an emphasis on inclusion of people with disabilities.

 It was a labor of love for Mark Roth, an attorney-turned-developer who wanted a place where his daughter could reside.